 Curran, M. and Terry, P. (2011) Effects of synchronous music use in ultra-distance events.
-Journal of Science and Medicine in Sport, 14 (Supplement 1). e83-e84.
+Journal of Science and Medicine in Sport, 14 (Supple). e83-e84.
 ISSN 1440-2440

 Results: As a group, participants derived a significant performance benefit from synchronous motivational music compared to the other three conditions during the crucial 18–24 h period (F3,556 = 15.1, p < .001), with each 400 m lap completed faster, on average, by 14 s (v no music, p = .003), 18 s (v neutral music, p < .001) or 27 s (v audio book, p < .001).
 No group differences in FS, RPE, and HR were found.
 Individual differences were very apparent, however, with some participants deriving benefits from motivational music and others deriving no benefits or, in some cases, a disadvantage.
 For example, Participant 7 completed laps 36 s to 62 s faster while listening to motivational music whereas Participant 3 was 18 s to 23 s slower with motivational music compared to the other three conditions.

 |Item Type:||Article (Commonwealth Reporting Category C)|

 |Additional Information (displayed to public):||Permanent restrcited access to published version due to publisher copyright policy.
 Abstract of a paper presented at 2011 Australian Conference of Science and Medicine in Sport 'Optimising health and fitness–Participation, prevention and performance' 19–22 October 2011.|

 |Uncontrolled Keywords:||music listening; motivation; psychological response|

 |Fields of Research (FoR):||17 Psychology and Cognitive Sciences > 1701 Psychology > 170114 Sport and Exercise Psychology|